Orbitale/Rymfony/README.md

     - [ ] (utopia) Detect whether the project uses Docker Compose
     - [ ] (utopia) Be able to dynamically create environment variables for some common use-cases (database, redis, rabbitmq, mailcatcher).
 - Done (latest first):
+    - [x] Transform the standard web server into an HTTP proxy to PHP.
     - [x] Once a "way to start PHP" is found (either via CGI on Windows, FPM on Linux, or PHP's native server for other cases), make sure we can start a background PHP process.
     - [x] Publish nightly builds of the binary as artifacts by using Github Actions.
     - [x] Create a tool to discover the `php` binary if none of the two above are detected.